Overcomer

 Life changes overnight for Coach John Harrison when his high-school basketball team and state-championship dreams are crushed under the weight of unexpected news.
 When the largest manufacturing plant shuts down and hundreds of families leave their town, John questions how he and his family will face an uncertain future.
 After John reluctantly agrees to coach cross-country, he and his wife Amy meet an aspiring athlete who's pushing her limits on a journey toward discovery.
 Inspired by the words and prayers of a new friend, John becomes the least-likely coach helping the least-likely runner attempt the impossible in the biggest race of the year.

-Despite its limited budget of $5.0M, Overcomer became a runaway success, earning $38.0M worldwide—a remarkable 661% return.
-The film's unconventional structure engaged audiences, illustrating how strong storytelling can transcend budget limitations.
+Despite its modest budget of $5.0M, Overcomer became a massive hit, earning $38.0M worldwide—a remarkable 661% return.
+The film's unique voice connected with viewers, confirming that strong storytelling can transcend budget limitations.

 2 wins & 3 nominations